SgobboVista/WP-ST/README.md

 # WP-Fab-ST
-This Plugin is for tracking Sales on Fab
+This Plugin Wordpress Fab Sales Tracker is for tracking Sales on Fab in Wordpress